Ministry-of-Silly-Scripts/codewars-js-vowelCount/NOTES.md

 - it should return 4 for input equal aebico ✅
 - it should return 4 for input equal aebicod ✅
 - it should return 5 for input equal aebicodu ✅
+- it should return 5 for input equal aebicoduf ✅